Anteproperispomenon/metamorTHysis/docs/output.md

 syllabaries.

-However, if the character you're using doesn't follow standard unicode casing conventions, you can use the special case pattern `/?x`, where `x` is the input style of the case[^1].
+However, if the character you're using doesn't follow standard unicode casing conventions, you can use the special case marker `/?x`, where `x` is the input style of the case[^1].
 Now, the output pattern can be divided in two: one portion for upper-case, and one portion for lower-case.
 The two halves are separated by a pipe (`|`).
 For example,